leahy268/SSW.Rules.Content/rules/expiring-app-secrets-certificates/rule.md

 ---
 type: rule
 title: Do you keep track of expiring app registration secrets and certificates?
+seoDescription: Ensure continuous app functionality by tracking expiring app registration secrets and certificates in Azure AD.
+Learn how to prevent application downtime by using PowerShell scripts or Logic Apps to monitor expiry dates.
+Get step-by-step instructions on using PowerShell cmdlets and setting up automated notifications for expiring secrets and certificates.
+  Explore examples and resources to maintain security and avoid disruptions in your Azure AD app registrations.
 uri: expiring-app-secrets-certificates
 authors:
   - title: Chris Schultz